traefik/traefik/docs/content/getting-started/faq.md

 ```

 !!! info "Dedicated service"
-    To gain control over the response code and message,
-    a custom service would be associated with the catchall router.
+    If there is a need for a response code other than a `503` and/or a custom message,
+    the principle of the above example above (a catchall router) still stands,
+    but the `unavailable` service should be adapted to fit such a need.